 It features an extremely durable 1-1/2in solid maple bar with heavy gauge steel tubing to make sure that it's the highest quality bar on the market.

-As the bar is stable enough on its own and requires no additional stabilizing mechanisms, kids feel incredibly stable as they swing on it without requiring any additional base extensions.
+As this gymnastics bar is stable enough on its own and requires no additional stabilizing mechanisms, kids feel incredibly stable as they swing on it without requiring any additional base extensions.

 The Jr. Bar PRO is also extremely easy to set up and can be done in approx 5-10 minutes.
 The D-2 Knobs make it easy for anyone to adjust bar heights that makes for quick transitions between skills.
 The rounded corners safety features help to keep the athletes safe and give them more confidence to progress.